davestewart/axios-actions/README.md

 ### Axios configuration

-The package acts as a layer on top of your existing axios setup, so things like base URL and authentication would be handled by you, then the axios instance passed to Axios Actions classes:
+The package acts as a layer on top of your existing axios setup, so things like base URL, authentication and errors would be handled in axios, then the axios instance passed to Axios Actions classes:

 ```js
 import axios from 'axios'